pbhu1024/awesome-augmented-language-model/README.md

 ## Application
+- Kargaran, Amir Hossein and Nikeghbal, Nafiseh and Heydarnoori, Abbas and Schütze, Hinrich, **MenuCraft: Interactive Menu System Design with Large Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2303.04496)

+- Polak, Maciej P. and Morgan, Dane, **Extracting Accurate Materials Data from Research Papers with Conversational Language Models and Prompt Engineering -- Example of ChatGPT**, 2023 [[Paper]](http://arxiv.org/abs/2303.05352)

+- Zhang, Dell and Schilder, Frank and Conrad, Jack G. and Makrehchi, Masoud and von Rickenbach, David and Moulinier, Isabelle, **Making a Computational Attorney**, 2023 [[Paper]](http://arxiv.org/abs/2303.05383)

+- Imani, Shima and Du, Liang and Shrivastava, Harsh, **MathPrompter: Mathematical Reasoning using Large Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2303.05398)

+- Dai, Haixing and Liu, Zhengliang and Liao, Wenxiong and Huang, Xiaoke and Wu, Zihao and Zhao, Lin and Liu, Wei and Liu, Ninghao and Li, Sheng and Zhu, Dajiang and Cai, Hongmin and Li, Quanzheng and Shen, Dinggang and Liu, Tianming and Li, Xiang, **ChatAug: Leveraging ChatGPT for Text Data Augmentation**, 2023 [[Paper]](http://arxiv.org/abs/2302.13007)

 - Qin, Chengwei and Zhang, Aston and Zhang, Zhuosheng and Chen, Jiaao and Yasunaga, Michihiro and Yang, Diyi, **Is ChatGPT a General-Purpose Natural Language Processing Task Solver?**, 2023 [[Paper]](http://arxiv.org/abs/2302.06476)